The Karachi Electric Supply Corporation was established on September 13th, 1913, as the answer to the power needs of Karachi.

 The ‘City of Lights’, however, faced an acute energy crisis in the 1980s and 90s, as the organisation proved unable to meet the power requirements of the expanding megalopolis.
 Over the following decades, KESC faced numerous operational, financial, cultural and reputational challenges, and the cry for change arose.

 When new management took the reins in 2009, it proved to be the advent of a new age for the organisation and Karachi.
 Value creation was introduced at every level of operations, including environmental, social, and governance policies.
-By the summer of 2016, 61% of the city had become load -shed free and since the last six years the transmission and distribution losses have decreased by 12.2%.
+61% of the city is load -shed free and since 2009 the transmission and distribution losses have decreased by 13.7%.

 Like the city it serves, KE has come a long way in the past one hundred years.
 In our second century, we aim to become an example for the world to follow.